What Are Common Pitfalls During SOC 2 and ISO 27001 audits?

 • Track requests in a shared system so nothing falls through the cracks

-Mistake #10: Not Ensuring Department Leaders Are Aware and Aligned
+Mistake #10: Not Ensuring Key Stakeholders and Department Leaders Are Aware and Aligned

 The Scenario I See Too Often: The auditor wants to interview your Head of Engineering about deployment practices.
 You schedule the meeting, and 10 minutes before the call, they message: “Can’t make it today, dealing with a customer escalation.”